UNESCO World Heritage sites in Japan

 The Gion geisha quarter, Nijo Castle, Heian shrine, Kiyomizudera, Nanzenji, Ginkakuji & Kinkakuji temples, Katsura and Shugakkuin palace, Kyoto is a treasure trove of hundreds of historic temples, shrines, gardens and palaces.
 Japan's capital from 794 to 1868.

 When international designers create Japanese influenced architecture or gardens, they too are referencing the role of Kyoto in the evolution of those designs.
-The World Heritage Sites (WHS) appropriately lists many structures dating from the Heian period (794-1192), a period of four centuries that has left a remarkable legacy in terms of shrines and temples in the city.
+The World Heritage Sites (WHS) appropriately lists many structures dating from the Heian Period (794-1192), a period of four centuries that has left a remarkable legacy in terms of shrines and temples in the city.

 Now a modern, built-up city of 1.5 million inhabitants, Kyoto still remains a center of traditional Japanese art and crafts, culture and cuisine.
 Designed on a distinctive grid pattern (modeled on the ancient Chinese capital of Xian) and set in a picturesque basin surrounded by wooded hills, Kyoto is easily accessible from Tokyo or Osaka by train.
+South east of Kyoto, Uji, famous for its green tea, is home to two World Heritage Sites: Byodo-in Temple and Ujigami Shrine.

 Historic Monuments of Ancient Nara (1998)